Oh, So THIS Is the Quarterlife Crisis Everyone Talked About?

 Anything Sound Familiar?

-I actually convinced myself I’d skip the quarterlife crisis thing, or that if I ever did experience it, it would be beautiful and hilarious and not unlike a "Sex and the City" episode—easily tied together with a few rhetorical questions.
-As I turned twenty-four almost exactly a year ago, I was feeling confident that I’d breeze through the anxiety-ridden twenties with ease.
+I actually convinced myself I’d skipped the quarterlife crisis thing, or that if I was going to experience it, it would be beautiful and hilarious and not unlike a Sex and the City episode—easily tied together with a few rhetorical questions.
+As I turned 24 almost exactly a year ago, I was feeling confident that I’d breeze through the anxiety-ridden twenties with ease.
 What were people talking about?
-(Looking at you, ThoughtCatalog bloggers.)
-I wasn’t yearning for my college days; I wasn’t making a slew of horrible decisions; I wasn’t constantly asking my parents for money.
+I wasn’t yearning for my college days.
+I wasn’t making a slew of horrible decisions.
+I wasn’t constantly asking my parents for money.
 I had things figured out.

 These are some of the growing pains that have smacked me in the face as I approach the quarter-century mark.
 Sound familiar?

 You start to recognize your own bad patterns but haven’t figured out how to do anything about it.